DataRookies/DataRookiesLearningPortal/README.md

 This is one of 3 hubs where you can interact with the community:
 1. **The Learning Portal (YOU ARE HERE!):** You can find links to tutorials and classes to help build your data skills.

-2. **The Facebook Group:** You can get information on events - such as meetups - and community announcements (This is open to everyone!)
+2. [**The Facebook Page:**](fb.me/datarookies) You can get information on events - such as meetups - and community announcements (This is open to everyone!)

-3. **The Slack Community:** You can interact with the community, talk about anything under the Data sun, and get the latest updates.
+3. [**The Slack Community:**](https://join.slack.com/t/datarookies/shared_invite/enQtNTE0NzE5NjY0Mjc0LWMwMTA4ODAxMjU2ZmI0NjdjNmExYTdjZGJlMTQ2NDcxZDhjNzk0MThjNDUzY2VhODk3MmM4NTIyMmRmOGYwZjI) You can interact with the community, talk about anything under the Data sun, and get the latest updates.

 You don't really need to visit or join everything, feel free to just join which works for you.